Kahiko/Growthware/Net_Core/Docker/GW_Core/ReadMe.md

     1.)
 Start VS Code (code .)
     2.)
 Press F1 and select "Dev Containers: Attach to Running Container..."
     3.)
 Select "/growthware-code"
     4.)
-Open a folder "/growthware/Net_Core/"
+Open a terminal
     5.)
-Open a terminal
+Change to folder - cd "/growthware/Net_Core/Web.Angular/"
     6.)
-Change to the "Web.Angular" folder
-    7.)
 Run the command "ng completion"
 NOTE: I tried to incoporate this into the Dockerfile but it didn't work

-If this is your first time running the container you should need to create the database
-    1.)
-Start VS Code
-    2.)
-From the "Run and Debug" menu select "Database Manager" and Click start or press F5

-Other GrowthWare.json changes:
+You will need to edit the GrowthWare.json changes to find the file use your explorer "open folder" choose ".." then "growthware/Net_Core
         DAL_SQLServer_ConnectionString
                 Example:
                         "Development_DAL_SQLServer_ConnectionString": "server=growthware-db;User Id=sa;Password=P@ssw0rd;TrustServerCertificate=true;database=GrowthWare;connection lifetime=5;enlist=true;min pool size=1;max pool size=50",
         Log_Path
                 Example:
                         "/growthware/Net_Core/Web.Api/Logs/"

+If this is your first time running the container you should need to create the database
+    1.)
+Start VS Code
+    2.)
+From the "Run and Debug" menu select "Database Manager" and Click start or press F5